College of Education and Human Development

 As a student in psychological foundations of education, you’ll study the psychological processes critical to education.
 Research in our program focuses on cognitive and social-emotional development, including high-level cognition and factors shaping and enhancing learning throughout the lifespan.
 Our faculty and students do not just conduct laboratory experiments—we also put our research to work: in local schools on programs to improve students’ reading and science outcomes and with members of our diverse communities to help our neighbors succeed at school and work.

-Get your MA in Educational Psychology with a focus on Psychological Foundations in Education!
+Get your PhD or MA in educational psychology with a focus on psychological foundations in education

 Graduate